vmihailenco/taskq/README.md

 var QueueFactory = redisq.NewFactory()
 ```

-Using that factory you create queue that contains task(s):
+Using that factory you create a queue that contains tasks:

 ```go
 var MainQueue = QueueFactory.RegisterQueue(&taskq.QueueOptions{